RoboCup-SSL/ssl-game-controller/cmd/ssl-auto-ref-client/README.md

 Source to generate the diagram: [communication_autoRef.txt](./communication_autoRef.txt)

+## Connection stability
+Clients should deal with connection losts (reconnect).
+The game-controller may be restarted due to various reasons like crashes or other technical issues.
+AutoRefs should reconnect automatically after a connection lost without human interaction.

 ## Secure Connection
 The connection can optionally be secured by signing each request using a RSA key.